GURPS: Reception

-GURPS was ranked 14th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
-The UK magazine's editor Paul Pettengale commented: "Based around a points system and six-sided dice, GURPS succeeds better than most 'generic' games.
+In a 1996 reader poll conducted by the British games magazine Arcane to determine the fifty most popular role-playing games, GURPS was ranked 14th.
+Editor Paul Pettengale commented: "Based around a points system and six-sided dice, GURPS succeeds better than most 'generic' games.
 The rules are flexible and it's well supported – regardless of what you want to do with it, you'll probably find a supplement with some advice and background.
 The game suffers from being a little too detailed at times, and can get bogged down in numbers.
 Still, it's an adaptable system with some superb supplements."